-(FTP) When an FTP or SFTP URL/operation uses a path that doesn't currently exist on the server, the standard behavior of curl is to fail.
+(FTP) When an FTP URL/operation uses a path that doesn't currently exist on the server, the standard behavior of curl is to fail.
 Using this option, curl will instead attempt to create missing directories.
+(Added in 7.10.7)

-If this option is used twice, the second will again disable directory creation.
+If this option is used twice, the second will again disable silent failure.